Aye-Aye-Karamba/Agility-Docker-2018/docs/Lab3.rst

 |image9|

+Keep in mind that Ansible has tab completion.
+So you don't have to type the entire command.
+For example, ans <hit tab> -pl <hit tab> etc...

 Now that the passwords for both accounts have been changed on both devices we need to update our /etc/ansible/hosts file and change the password for root from default to Agility1.

 Open the /etc/ansible/hosts file and notice at the end of the last two lines that the password is set to default.
 Close this file.

+Open the "ansible_hostsfile_newpass.yml" playbook.
+Notice that these plays are addressing the Ansible host itself rather than the bigips.
+Thats why we see the username as "f5".
+We are using the Ansible module "lineinfile" to change the last word in the line from default to Agility1.

 Now run the playbook named ansible\_hostsfile\_newpass.yml with the following command.

 *ansible-playbook ansible\_hostsfile\_newpass.yml*